invictus-ir/Microsoft-Extractor-Suite/README.md

 * The conditional access policies
 * Administrator directory roles and their users
 * A specific or list of e-mail(s) or attachment(s)
-* Delegated permissions for all mailboxes in Microsoft 365.
+* Delegated permissions for all mailboxes in Microsoft 365
-* Information about all devices registered in Entra ID.
+* Information about all devices registered in Entra ID
-* Audit status and settings for all mailboxes in Microsoft 365.
+* Audit status and settings for all mailboxes in Microsoft 365
-* Functions designed to gather information about groups.
+* Functions designed to gather information about groups
-* Functions designed to gather information about licenses.
+* Functions designed to gather information about licenses
+* Retrieve Role Activity Information
+* Generates a report of all Privileged Identity Management (PIM) role assignments

 Microsoft-Extractor-Suite was created by Joey Rentenaar and Korstiaan Stam and is maintained by the [Invictus IR](https://www.invictus-ir.com/) team.